NAMTeam/namteam.github.io/content/docs/reference/frequently-asked-questions.md

 38. Why can't I build diagonal intersections with some of the wider Roads, Avenues and One-Way Roads?

-    This functionality is still in the works, and will be added in a future release.
+    As of NAM 46, diagonal 4-way ("+") intersections and crossings are now possible betwen the single-tile Network Widening Mod (NWM) networks (TLA-3, AVE-2, ARD-3, OWR-1, OWR-3, and NRD-4) with all of the game's base networks, plus Ground Light Rail (GLR), Single-Track Rail (STR), and all other single-tile NWM networks.
+3-way ("T") intersections are not presently available, nor are any diagonal intersection or crossing options for the multi-tile NWM networks.

 39. When is the next NAM version being released?

     There is no date or timeline for the next release.
 We honestly have no idea.
-This project is a very passionate hobby for many NAM Team members, but it is still just that--a hobby, something we do in our spare time.
+This project is a very passionate hobby for many NAM Team members, but it is still just that--a hobby, something we do in our spare time, as volunteers.
 It's also a technically complex undertaking, where things can unexpectedly go wrong in development.
 It's simply not possible for us to predict when we'll be done with a release, and coming up with arbitrary release dates just leads to extremely buggy releases or postponement, disappointing everyone in the process.
 The one time we did it (in 2013), it did not go well.
 Besides, we like to surprise people.

 40. I'm a user from outside the North America--are there Euro road textures to make the roads look more familiar to me?

-    Yes, just select either the "EU_Right Side" or "EU_Left Side" option (depending on your drive side) under "7_Texture and Drive Side Support".
+    Yes, just select either the "EU_Right Side" or "EU_Left Side" option (depending on your drive side) under "8 Texture and Drive Side Support".

 41. I have ideas for new features.
 Does the NAM Team take requests?